Skip to main content

 });

-// Find memories from problematic participant
+// Delete all memories from specific participant

-const badMemories = await cortex.memory.list("team-workspace", {
+const badMemories = await cortex.memory.list({

-participantId: "buggy-bot",
+participantId: 'buggy-bot',

 });